 Ghosts of Honolulu Summary and Analysis

-Ghosts of Honolulu is a 2023 narrative nonfiction book by Mark Harmon and Leon Carroll Jr. that delves into the hidden stories of espionage leading up to the attack on Pearl Harbor.
+Ghosts of Honolulu is a book by Mark Harmon and Leon Carroll Jr. that talks about the hidden stories of espionage leading up to the attack on Pearl Harbor.

 The book centers on lesser-known figures within the world of intelligence, focusing on a Japanese spy sent to monitor U.S. military operations in Hawaii and a Japanese American who works in Naval Intelligence.
 It paints a gripping picture of the moral complexities faced by Japanese Americans during World War II, as well as the community’s patriotic contributions, despite the suspicion and discrimination many endured.